adscorp100/mdhomecarebuild/src/content/blog/ndis-support-worker-travel-allowances.md

 #### 1. Provider Transport Costs
 - When the worker uses an agency vehicle to transport participants
-- Claimed at the current rate of $0.97 per kilometer
+- Claimed at the current rate of $0.99 per kilometer for standard vehicles
+- Modified accessibility vehicles: $2.76 per kilometer
 - Includes all vehicle operating costs (fuel, maintenance, depreciation)

 #### 2. Support Worker-Owned Vehicle Costs
 - When a support worker uses their personal vehicle to transport participants
-- Claimed at the current rate of $0.97 per kilometer
+- Claimed at the current rate of $0.99 per kilometer for standard vehicles
+- Modified accessibility vehicles: $2.76 per kilometer
 - Must be agreed upon in the service agreement

 ### How Transport Costs Are Funded